topranks/wmf-clab/README.md

 ## Running the script to generate topology / config files.

 Most typically I run the lab in a Debian VM on my system, to keep it all isolated.
 It should be possible to run on any Linux system with Python3 and docker, however.
-It is advised to run on a system with minimum 8GB RAM, and preferably 12GB+, to allow each container to run comfortably.
+It is advised to run on a system with minimum 8GB RAM, and preferably 12GB+, to allow the more than 50 virtual nodes run comfortably.
 4 vCPUs is reccomended but it should work with 2 or less.

 The clab binary and start script need to be run as root to create containers and network devices.
 When running in a VM I tend to execute all the below from a root shell to keep things simple.